Johst/rate_parse_labs/README.md

 # Functional Design Option 2 #

-1. Read new costs from `new_cost_file ` CSV/XLSX into a ` new_dict ` with MCCMNC and COST.
+1. Read new RATE per MCCMNC from `new_cost_file ` CSV/XLSX into a ` new_dict ` with MCCMNC and RATE as key-value pair.
-2. Then download and read the `current_file ` supplier costlist CSV/XLSX from routing system and put data into a ` current_dict ` with MCCMNC and COST.
+2. Then download and read the `current_file ` supplier costlist CSV/XLSX from routing system and put data into a ` current_dict ` with MCCMNC and RATE as key-value pair.
 3. Create a function to compare dicts for stats display in html format.
-Number of networks updated, old new price diff, added reach.
+Number of networks, Number of networks updated, Old / New Rate / DIFF, new reach added in `new_cost_file `.
-4. If added reach is discovered, it needs to be flagged to operator so the new newtwork(s) can be added to current supplier cost list in system and a new system `current_file ` then needs to be re downloaded when this is done.
+4. If added reach is discovered, update the rate (over write the default) in the `current_file ` as you would for an existining network.
+However, new reach needs to be flagged to the Routing Team to ensure that the new newtwork(s) are added to current supplier reach.
+In some but rare cases there will be a need to add a new network id if the added newtwork doens't exist in the network table of the system.
-4. Loop through the `current_file `and replace each cost with matching MCCMNC from the ` new_dict `
+4. Open a copy of `current_file ` and loop through each network to replace each cost with matching MCCMNC from the ` new_dict `.
+5. Save and re-upload the newly created `current_file ` to the system.